Amritsar: Foundation

 In the Sikh tradition, Guru Ram Das, the fourth Sikh guru, is credited with founding the holy city of Amritsar in 1574.
 Two versions of stories exist regarding the land where Guru Ram Das settled.
 In one, based on a Gazetteer record, the land was purchased, with Sikh donations, for 700 rupees from the owners of the village of Tung.

 According to historical Sikh records, the site was chosen by Guru Amar Das and called Guru Da Chakk.
 The latter guru had asked Ram Das to find land to start a new town, and to create a man-made pool as its central point.
-After the coronation Guru Ram Das in 1574, who faced hostile opposition from the sons of Guru Amar Das, he founded the town; it was named after him as "Ramdaspur".
+After his coronation, Guru Ram Das in 1574, who faced hostile opposition from the sons of Guru Amar Das, founded the town; it was named after him as "Ramdaspur".
 He first completed the pool, and built his new official Guru centre and home next to it.
 He invited merchants and artisans from other parts of India to settle into the new town with him.
 The town expanded during the time of Guru Arjan Dev, financed by donations and constructed by volunteers.
 The town grew to become the city of Amritsar.
-After the son of Guru Amar Das built the gurdwara Harmandir Sahib, the pool area developed further as a temple complex.
-In 1604 Amar Das's son installed the scripture of Sikhism inside the new temple.
+After the son of Guru Ram Das built the gurdwara Harmandir Sahib, the pool area developed further as a temple complex.
+In 1604 Guru Ram Das's son installed the scripture of Sikhism inside the new temple.

 The period and achievements of construction between 1574 and 1604 are described in Mahima Prakash Vartak, a semi-historical Sikh hagiographic text likely composed in 1741.
 It is the earliest known document dealing with the lives of all the ten Gurus.